Vojvodina is the northern part of Serbia.

 This town keeps the memory of the great Serbian poet and his enormous love.
-A well-known romantic writer Branko Radicevic, fell in love with fascinating Mina Karadzic, the daughter of Vuk Karadzic, the father of Serbian literacy.
+A well-known romantic writer Branko Radicevic fell in love with the fascinating Mina Karadzic, the daughter of Vuk Karadzic, the father of Serbian literacy.

 Sights to visit in Sremski Karlovci: